aws-samples/amazon-chime-sdk/apps/televisit-demo/README.md

 # Welcome to Amazon Chime SDK Televisit Demo

-The diagram of Architecture is here:
+The diagram of architecture is here:

 ![arch](images/chime-sdk-telemedicine.jpg)